-- Members may select a participating PCP within 15 days of enrollment - If a PCP has not been selected within 15 days, members will be autoassigned to a PCP: - Members will be auto-assigned to a particular PCP, e.g., PCP is of record for one or more family members - Auto-assignment is based on age, gender and ZIP code - Members may change PCPs at any time for any reason - Dually Eligible Medicare and Medicaid Members: - Members dually enrolled with BCBSNM must select a BCBSNM in-network Medicare Advantage PCP - Members not dually enrolled with BCBSNM may see any Medicare-participating PCP and present both ID cards - For dually eligible Medicare and Medicaid members, BCBSNM will be responsible for coordinating the primary, acute, behavioral health and long-term care services with the member's Medicare PCP
+- Members may select a participating PCP within 15 days of enrollment - If a PCP has not been selected within 15 days, members will be autoassigned to a PCP: - Members will be auto-assigned to a particular PCP, e.g., PCP is of record for one or more family members - Auto-assignment is based on age, gender and ZIP code - Members may change PCPs at any time for any reason - Dually Eligible Medicare and Medicaid Members: - Members not dually enrolled with BCBSNM may see any Medicare-participating PCP and should present both ID cards when visiting a provider. - For dually eligible Medicare and Medicaid members, BCBSNM will be responsible for coordinating the primary, acute, behavioral health and long-term care services with the member's Medicare PCP.